Nation Rebuilding Program Application Guidelines 2021 to 2022

 - nation member communities or member organizations on behalf of nation entities

-- Section 35 rights-bearing Métis groups
+- Section 35 rights-bearing Métis entities

 - national and regional Indigenous organizations

 - self-governing Indigenous governments

 The deadline for the 2021 to 2022 call for proposals is December 14, 2020.
 Funding proposals received after the deadline will not be considered.

 To be eligible for funding, proposals must clearly demonstrate: